-Make each customer’s experience in your store as unique as possible.
-If you market your products through a wonderful in-store experience sales will become much easier.
+Make each retail customer’s experience as unique as possible.
+If you market your products through a wonderful in-store experience, sales will become much easier.
 If you excel at this, your products can even become a souvenir or token of someone having simply visited your store.

-An analytical sales approach is still vital – pricing strategies and retail KPIs are important factors in profit – but a great experience is also a key to success.
-With eCommerce exploding and market entry easing, you most likely won’t be able to outcompete with low prices alone.
-Focus on factors that make your retail store stand out.
+An analytical sales approach is still vital – retail pricing strategies and retail KPIs are important factors in profit – but a great experience is also a key to success.
+With eCommerce exploding and market entry easing, you most likely won’t be able to out-compete with low prices alone.
+Focus on the factors that make your retail store stand out.

-The items they’ve chosen will then appear in their fitting rooms where they can plug in their own devices to play music and change the colors of the lighting to fit their mood.
-This strategy works perfectly with the brand as they design clothes for the young, trendy, tech-savvy women who will enjoy these features and share their experience with their friends.
+The items they’ve chosen will then appear in their fitting rooms, where they can plug in their own devices to play music and change the colors of the lighting to fit their mood.
+This strategy works perfectly with the brand as they design clothes for young, trendy, tech-savvy women who will enjoy these features and share their experiences with their friends.

 Incorporating retail technology trends into your in-store experience is a great way to get your customers to talk about your business.

 The initial engagement sets the tone for the rest of the interaction with each customer.
 A warm welcome and a genuine desire to help go a long way.
 Make sure your staff stays engaged the entire time they are on the sales floor.